6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Quite the opposite – adequately applied, intermittent fasting sets the hormonal course to achieve maximum muscle gain and fat loss with minimal exercise.

 But that doesn’t mean you can leverage it to gain heaps of lean mass when exercising enthusiastically.
-However, it is essential to train in a fasted state and eat proper whole foods.
+However, training in a fasted state and eating proper whole foods is essential.

-And contrary to popular belief, you don’t have to starve, count calories, or prepare meals all the time.
+Contrary to popular belief, you don’t have to starve, count calories, or always prepare meals.

 Accordingly, the best thing about intermittent fasting is the freedom that comes with it.